Economics of corruption: Corruption in the public and private sectors: the case of transition economies

+As such, one critique of privatization is that it gives rise to corruption.
+The level of corruption in a given country can be measured by the Corruption Perception Index (CPU) which measured the degree to which public power is perceived to be exploited for private gain.
+CPI ranges from 0 to 100, where an index of 0 signifies a highly corrupt state, and an index of 100 signifies a corruption-free state.
+Furthermore, the diagrams suggest a positive correlation between CPI and the Human Development Index (HDI).
+As such, HDI is associated with low levels of perceived corruption.
+Given that a number of transition economies classifies as ‘developing’ economies with relatively low HDI ranks, it can be argued that the and low CPIs.
+In Russia, privatization occurred through the ‘Loans-for-Share’ scheme which allowed state-owned companies to be leased through auctions to private individuals.
+Given that the auctions were rigged, a number of arbitrary restrictions were placed in order to limit competition.
+For instance, Surgutneftegaz conducted its auction in a remote Siberian location and is claimed to have orchestrated the closure of the local airport.
+Consequently, this scheme enabled a select group of well-connected oligarchs to accumulate vast wealth and economic influence by acquiring these state assets at discounted prices.
+This created an environment of corruption that permeated Russia's economic and political landscape.
+As such, throughout the 1990s, the so-called ‘Semibankirschina’, comprising the seven most influential oligarchs, effectively orchestrated economic and political activities in their own vested interests.

+These examples illustrate that corruption is not solely confined to the public sector.
+Therefore, corruption cannot be countered solely by eliminating or diminishing the public sector.

 Most corrupt countries

-No country has been able to eliminate corruption, but studies show that the level of corruption in countries with emerging market economies, which means that the nation's economy is progressing toward becoming more advanced, usually through significant GDP growth and industrialization, is much higher than it is in developed countries.

 It has been proven that countries with relatively low levels of GDP per capita tend to have higher corruption levels.
 In addition, countries that developed early tend to have lower corruption scores.
 This may be due to the strong relationship between political institutions and corruption: those with more democratic and inclusive institutions tend to be less corrupt.
 For example, countries that have parliamentary democracies seem to have higher levels of corruption than democratically elected presidents.
 Note that this effect may be skewed by historical evidence from Latin America.
 Closed-list and proportional election systems may also breed more corruption than open-list electoral rules.
 High levels of legal formalism and regulation, as well as large natural resource endowments, are also correlated with higher levels of corruption.